A program, double degree award program, specialisation or course.

 A cognate discipline is a closely allied or related discipline, or defined branch of study or learning.
 The disciplines, branches of study or learning that are considered ‘cognate’ are commonly defined at the program level for the purposes of assessing applicants for entry or for recognition of prior learning.

-See Double Major.
+See Double Degree.

 A place at an approved provider that is subsidised by the Australian Government so that students only have to pay ‘student contribution' amounts for courses within a program of study.

 A compulsory course within a program that must be satisfactorily completed to meet the requirements of the program.
 Foundation and Capstone courses are examples of core courses.

 A course that must be enrolled in concurrently with another course (unless it has already been completed), usually due to a relationship between the courses in the program curriculum.